Apply Now

 • Monitor local weather broadcasts and weather conditions.

 • Stay indoors and minimize travel.
-If you must travel, drive slowly, and increase distance required for stopping.
+If you must travel, drive slowly and increase distance required for stopping.

 • Watch for downed trees and power lines.